HappySeaFox/sail/EXAMPLES.md

 // reading frames till read_next_frame() returns 0.
 If no more frames are available,
 // it returns SAIL_NO_MORE_FRAMES.
 //
-// read_next_frame() outputs pixels in BPP32-RGBA pixel format for image formats
+// read_next_frame() outputs pixels in the BPP32-RGBA pixel format.
-// with transparency support and BPP24-RGB otherwise.
 //
 SAIL_TRY(reader.read_next_frame(&image));